tamastro/news-aggregator/README.md

 # News Aggregator

-A news aggregator application built with React, featuring best practices for code organization, maintainability, and scalability.
+A news aggregator application built with React.

 ## Features